 This covenant is an agreement between God and Israel, adding various conditional promises to the unconditional promises of God.
-In this covenant, God clearly spells out to Israel the consequences for disobedience as well as the blessing for obedience.

 God wants to make a covenant with Israel.
 He plans for His people to be a kingdom of priests to the nations by following His commands.
 The people agree to obey Him in all things.